Comic Book: Legion of Super-Heroes aka: Legion Of Super Heroes

 Unfortunate Item Swap: Bouncing Boy owes his superpowers to this - he mistook a bottle of experimental Super Serum (which he was supposed to be delivering when he got distracted) for the bottle of soda pop he'd just bought.

-What Happened to the Mouse?: Tends to happen a lot whenever there's a reboot.
-For example, at the end of the Postboot era, plot points that were left unresolved included Apparition's missing sister, Apparition and Ultra Boy's rapidly aging son, the disappearance of Computo and the mysterious figure who "stole" him (probably the Time Trapper), the apparent rebirth of Darkseid, Ra's al-Ghul staying in custody on Legion World, the romance between Cosmic Boy and Kid Quantum, and a hinted-at subplot in which the Time Trapper would have turned out to be Cosmic Boy and XS' son...
+At the end of the Postboot era, plot points that were left unresolved included Apparition's missing sister, Apparition and Ultra Boy's rapidly aging son, the disappearance of Computo and the mysterious figure who "stole" him (probably the Time Trapper), the apparent rebirth of Darkseid, Ra's al-Ghul staying in custody on Legion World, the romance between Cosmic Boy and Kid Quantum, and a hinted-at subplot in which the Time Trapper would have turned out to be Cosmic Boy and XS' son....

 In regards to the Threeboot Legion there's the matter of Princess Projectra's betrayal and her plans of revenge against the United Planets, Timber Wolf's disappearance, and Lightning Lad and Saturn Girl's quasi-failed relationship.